Shuai-fa/TradeLens/README.md

-# TradeLens
+# MyTradeDNA

 **See Your Trading in a New Light: Your Personal AI-Powered Trading Journal.**

-> "The goal is not to be right all the time, but to be wrong for shorter periods." — TradeLens helps you understand *how* and *when* you are wrong, so you can build on what works.
+> "The goal is not to be right all the time, but to be wrong for shorter periods." — MyTradeDNA helps you understand *how* and *when* you are wrong, so you can build on what works.

 ---